Those who remained steadfast on Islam During the Apostasy Part 3

 ولم يبق في بلاد بني حنظلة شيء يكره إلا ما كان من مالك بن نويرة ومن تأشب إليه بالبطاح فهو في حاله متحير شج وذلك لأن وكيع وسماعة عرفا قبح ما أتيا فرجعا رجوعا حسنا ولم يتجبرا وأخرجا الصدقات واستقبلا بها خالدا

-… Nothing reprehensible remained in the lands of Banu Hanzalah except for Malik ibn Nuwayrah and those who allied with him in al Butah, as he was in a state of confusion and distress; this was because Waki’ and Sama’ah[25] recognized the ugliness of what they had done, so they made a good return and did not act arrogantly.
-They took out the Sadaqah that was due from them and met Khalid with them.[26]
+Nothing reprehensible remained in the lands of the Banu Hanzalah except for Malik ibn Nuwayrah and those who allied with him in al Butah, as he was in a state of confusion and distress; this was because the Waki’ and the Sama’ah[24] recognised the ugliness of what they had done, so they made a good return and did not act arrogantly.
+They took out the Zakat that was due from them and met Khalid with it.[25]

 NEXT⇒ Those who remained steadfast on Islam During the Apostasy Part 5

-[1] The Messenger salla Llahu ‘alayhi wa sallam made him responsible for collecting charity from his people, the Banu Yarbu’ who are part of the Banu Tamim.
-He held back his people’s charities when he heard of the Messenger’s salla Llahu ‘alayhi wa sallam death, and this was one of the reasons that he was killed by Khalid ibn al Walid.
-See: Hurub al Riddah, pg.
-43 and 93 and thereafter; al Isabah, 3/357, biography: 7696.
+[1] The Messenger salla Llahu ‘alayhi wa sallam made him responsible for collecting Zakat from his people, the Banu Yarbu’ who are part of the Banu Tamim.
+He held back his people’s Zakat when he heard of the Messenger’s salla Llahu ‘alayhi wa sallam death, and this was one of the reasons that he was killed by Khalid ibn al Walid.
+See Hurub al Riddah, pg.
+43 and 93 onwards; al Isabah, 3/357, Biography: 7696.

-[2] She is Sajah bint al Harith ibn Suwayd ibn ‘Uqfan, originally from Tamim.
-She and her family from her father ‘Uqfan converted to Christianity in the area of Banu Taghlib in al Jazirah.
-She claimed prophethood among them after the death of the Prophet salla Llahu ‘alayhi wa sallam, so al Hudhayl ibn ‘Imran and Taghlib responded to her, and they abandoned Christianity.
+[2] She is Sajah bint al Harith ibn Suwaid ibn ‘Uqfan, originally from the Tamim.
+She and her family from her father ‘Uqfan converted to Christianity in the area of the Banu Taghlib in al Jazirah.
+She claimed prophethood among them after the death of the Prophet salla Llahu ‘alayhi wa sallam, so the Hudhayl ibn ‘Imran and Taghlib responded to her, and they abandoned Christianity.
 They then advanced to attack Madinah in their numbers.
-See her story in al Tabari, 3/269-272; Ibn A’tham: al Futuh, pg.
+See her story in Tarikh al Tabari, 3/269-272; Ibn A’tham: Al Futuh, pg.
 25; al Kamil, 2/353-357; al Bidayah wa al Nihayah, 6/360-361; Hurub al Riddah, pg.
 107-109.

 [4] The act of advancing towards something, from the root H-R-D.